Swofty-Developments/HypixelSkyBlock/README.md

 2. Load the project into your IntelliJ or in another Maven-enabled environment.
 3. Ensure you have the `Java 17` JDK installed.
 4. Run the `package` lifecycle either through `mvn package` or your Maven-enabled environment.
+5. Scroll down to Setup Guide to continue.

+## Setup Guide
-5. With the resulting JAR file insert a `resources.json` in the same directory with the following setup ensuring you change the values in accordance to your setup;
+1. With the resulting JAR file insert a `resources.json` in the same directory with the following setup ensuring you change the values in accordance to your setup;
    {"mongodb": "mongodb://localhost", "cracked_domain": "0.0.0.0"}
-6. Download a world copy of the Hypixel SkyBlock hub and put it in the same directory as your jar under the name `hypixel_hub`.
+2. Download a world copy of the Hypixel SkyBlock hub and put it in the same directory as your jar under the name `hypixel_hub`.
-7. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.
+3. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.
+4. (OPTIONAL) If you wish to have regions, download the CSV of the regions from this Git repo and upload them to the `regions` collection made in your Mongo after starting the server.
+Once you have done this restart your server.

 ## Credits